Bunkai9448/NHL-07_public/Update-Mods/Readme.md

 ## Various Roster files

 To apply a roster, copy the ulus folder inside your PSP's savedata folder.
 If you have a previous save, rename it, so you don't lose it.
 Check [SaveData](https://github.com/Bunkai9448/NHL-07_public/tree/main/SaveData) if you need more info on those.
+(Rosters are shared in the discord due to space and management reasons).

  - July 2012